Edwin Astley: Recordings

-Death and legacy
+Personal life

+Astley married Hazel Balbirnie in 1945, and had five children.
+Their eldest daughter, Karen, married Pete Townshend.
+Their son, Jon Astley, produced and remastered The Who's reissues.
+Daughter Virginia Astley is a singer-songwriter.
+His other children are Virginia's twin Alison, and son Gareth.

 Astley retired in the late 1970s, and died in 1998.
 Recognition of his death was limited to brief obituaries in The Times and The Independent.
 However, tributes later appeared on television and in print.

+Legacy

-In 2001 Jools Holland presented a television tribute called Astley's Way.
+In 2001, Jools Holland presented a television tribute called Astley's Way.
 Holland had recorded the Danger Man theme earlier, and he appeared with Jools Holland's Rhythm and Blues Orchestra to play "High Wire", plus various other themes and incidental music composed by Astley.
 The documentary also included interviews with his widow, son Jon, daughter Virginia and son-in-law Pete Townshend.